 - MGT 800/800P - Entrepreneurship - 3 hours

-Students assess their own entrepreneurial aptitude and interests, meet a variety of entrepreneurs, and investigate the processes
+activity.
+Students assess their own entrepreneurial aptitude and interests, meet a variety of entrepreneurs, and investigate the

-of generating promising ideas, evaluating the viability of those ideas, finding capital, considering franchise opportunities, and
+processes of generating promising ideas, evaluating the viability of those ideas, finding capital, considering franchise

 - MGT 801P - Small Business Management - 3 hours

-This course focuses on the operation of small business and the small business environment.
-This course deals with the topics related
+- This course focuses on the operation of small business and the small business environment.
+This course deals with the topics

-to personnel, government regulations of small business, advertising, sales promotion, accounting, finance, forecasting, family
+related to personnel, government regulations of small business, advertising, sales promotion, accounting, finance, forecasting,

-- Students work individually in selecting and developing teaching projects or research studies that are of particular
+individually with an appropriate faculty mentor in selecting and developing a project or research study of particular interest

 - MGT 809P - Leadership: Skills, Applications, Research - 3 hours